Lab Session 5: Force Control¶

 4.1.
 Introduction¶

-In this lab we will simulate the dynamic behavior of the RR manipulator under a force control shceme with an internal position loop.
-As in the previous situation, the robot's dynamic behavior is linearized through the control law we used in the previous Labs
+In this lab, we will simulate the dynamic behavior of the RR manipulator under a force control scheme with an internal position loop.
+As in the previous lab sessions, the robot's dynamic behavior is linearized through the control law used in the previous labs:

 Note that the effect of external forces is also included in the compensation.